 Once you get a taste of what this island has to offer, you might just want to delay your return to the mainland.
-From the feel of salt air on your skin to the smell of lobsters, and the stunning sunsets to the sand beneath your feet, a trip to Martha’s Vineyard is the ultimate getaway!
+From the feel of salt air on your skin to the smell of lobsters, and the stunning sunsets to the sand beneath your feet, visiting Martha’s Vineyard is the ultimate getaway!

 Beaches & Lighthouses

-Enjoy the sand, sunshine, and sea at one or a few of Martha’s Vineyard’s beaches.
-Although the coastline includes numerous private beaches, there are plenty of public stretches of sand to enjoy yourself on island time.
-Be sure to explore the lighthouses that dot Martha’s Vineyard too, for a glimpse of the maritime history and present that defines communities here.
+The number one answer to what to do in Martha’s Vineyard is probably to just enjoy the sand, sunshine, and sea at some of Martha’s Vineyard’s beaches.
+Although the coastline includes numerous private beaches, there are plenty of public beaches in Martha’s Vineyard to enjoy, too.
+Be sure to explore the lighthouses that dot Martha’s Vineyard as well, for a glimpse of the maritime history and present that defines communities here.

 Also known as South Beach, Edgartown’s Katama Beach is the biggest public beach on Martha’s Vineyard.
 It has stretches of sand along both the Atlantic Ocean and Katama Bay; the former is perfect for catching serious waves, while the latter offers a more serene ambiance, just right for sunbathing.
-Katama Beach is also an incredible spot for shell fishing and for sighting seabirds.
+Katama Beach is also an incredible spot for shell fishing and sighting seabirds, so if you’re looking for free things to do in Martha’s Vineyard, here is a good one.

 With a gentle surf, the waters of Menemsha Beach in Chilmark are appealing to most swimmers, so get ready to splash, wade, or dive right in!
 The beach is popular with families, so it’s a very lively place during the day.
 If you’d prefer a calmer scene, head over in the evening for a pink-streaked sunset straight from a postcard.
 Depending on your timing, you may see fishermen preparing to head out or returning for the day, signs of the prominence of the fishing industry in Chilmark.